datanav/docs/sesam-dataflow.rst

 Semantic enrichment with namespaced identifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Namespaced identifiers (NIs) in Sesam are like foreign keys (FKs) in relational databases.
+Namespaced identifiers (NIs) in Sesam are like foreign keys in relational databases.
 Sesam, being schemaless, does not enforce any relations between datasets, but NIs are a handy way of defining these relations semantically.

-NIs are usually derived from source properties that are either explicitly defined as, or inferred to be, FKs.
+NIs are usually derived from source properties that are either explicitly defined as, or inferred to be, foreign keys.
 Adding NIs by using ``make-ni`` on relevant source properties will both ensure that the original source properties are preserved and that their NI counterparts are added as separate properties.

 On some occasions NIs must be added by other means, typically by using the ``add`` and ``ni`` functions.